sandialabs/InterSpec/README.md

 and then point your browser to [http://localhost:8080](http://localhost:8080).

-If you would like build as a native-ish app, see the *BUILD_AS_OSX_APP*, or *BUILD_AS_ELECTRON_APP* CMake options.
+If you would like build as a native-ish app, see the *BUILD_AS_OSX_APP*, or *BUILD_AS_ELECTRON_APP* CMake options, as well as the [electron](/target/electron/) directory for the latter.
-For building as a WebApp behind something like nginx or apache, see *BUILD_FOR_WEB_DEPLOYMENT*.
+For building as a WebApp behind something like nginx or apache, see *BUILD_FOR_WEB_DEPLOYMENT*, but please note that InterSpec is *not* developed for general internet deployments, so there is likely many issues you would need to consider or address before exposing to untrusted users.
-There are also a number of CMake options available to set to control which features get included in InterSpec.
+There are also a number of CMake options available to control which features get included in InterSpec.

 Building for iOS and Android are both possible (see the [target](https://github.com/sandialabs/interspec/tree/master/target) directory), and these instructions will be updated in the future.